 Diversity in the workplace is top-of-mind for nearly all business leaders right now.
 Acquiring talent externally allows your organization to bring on new team members with varying backgrounds, levels of experience and a fresh perspective from outside of the company.

-Cost of acquiring talent
+Cost of acquiring external talent

-The advantages of talent development
+The advantages of hiring internally

 - Address skills gaps